Geometry of extensions of free groups via automorphisms with fixed points on the complex of free factors: Detecting Obstructions to (relative) hyperbolicity on the complex of free factors

+Given a short exact sequence of finitely generated groups $1 \to \F \to E \to Q \to 1$, we say that $E$ has a \textbf{\emph{cusp-preserving}} relatively hyperbolic structure if there exists a collection of finitely generated subgroups $\{H_i\}$ of $\F$ such that $Q$ preserves conjugacy class of each $H_i$ and $E$ is (strongly) hyperbolic relative to the collection $\{N_E(H_i)\}$ (where $N_E(H_i)$ is the normalizer of $H_i$ in $E$) (see \cite[Theorem 5.1]{GGrelhyp} for motivation behind this property).

 Recall that an outer automorphism $\phi$ is said to be \emph{polynomially growing} if for each automorphism $\Phi\in \Aut(\F)$ representing $\phi$ and each $c\in \F$ the cyclically reduced word length of $\phi^i(c)$ is bounded above by a polynomial of $i$.
-The \emph{nonattracting sink} $\mathcal{K}^*_\phi$ of $\phi$ is a $\phi-$invariant malnormal subgroup system which carries all conjugacy classes which are either fixed or grow polynomially under iteration by $\phi$.
-Thus, by construction, the nonattracting sink is designed to trap obstructions to hyperbolicity properties of the extension groups.

 A subgroup $Q< \out$ is called \emph{upper polynomially growing (UPG)} if each $\phi\in Q$ is polynomially growing and $Q$ has unipotent image in $GL_n(\mathbb Z)$.
 If $Q<\out$ is UPG we will call every $\phi\in Q$ also UPG.